anujga/dstk/pkg/mkv/README.md

 like 2PC gaining automated recovery at the cost of some data loss or corruption.

+1. Dispatcher: Default one guarantees linear serializability.
+Potential optimization could be to allow 2 independent queues for reads and writes.
+This will result in eventual consistency.
+We can be smart about this and make sure requests frp, same session are queued behind write to give session consistency

-Some of these pipeline components are async as they do batching, rpc, diskio .
-However they are still expected to maintain ordering of events.
-Else framework will provide a components similar to the moving window in tcp protocol to guarantee ordered flow of messages upstream.
+1. Line Monitor: Some of these pipeline components are async as they do batching , rpc, disk io.
+However, they are still expected to maintain ordering of events.
+Since msgs are already timestamped, this will provide an algorithm similar to the moving window in tcp protocol to guarantee ordered flow of messages upstream.

 ### StateStore